brenobaldassim/deprecated-portifolio-react-game-quiz/README.md

 # PORTIFOLIO REACT GAME QUIZ

-## The popouse of this project its to serve as a study case and portifolio of fetching data and use of React Redux and Routing.
+<p>The porpouse of this project it is to serve as a portifolio and study case of React Redux and Routing.</p>

-The general idea of this game its pretty simple.
-The user should start the game and then select what they think its the main genre of the game displayed.
-If the guess was correct, they score 1 point, if not they dont score.
-At the end its displayed the total amount of points
+The general idea of this game its pretty simple:
+1. The user should start the game
+2. Select what they think its the main genre of the game displayed
+3. If the guess was correct, they score 1 point, if not they dont score
+4. At the end its displayed the total amount of point